osd-banner.jpg

-In December 2023, Manitoba established Orange Shirt Day as a provincial statutory holiday, so that all Manitobans have the opportunity to reflect on the legacy of residential schools and the profound impacts of that trauma that still exists today.
-Establishing this statutory holiday directly responds to the Truth and Reconciliation Commission’s Call to Action 80.
+In December 2023, Manitoba established Orange Shirt Day as a provincial statutory holiday, so that all Manitobans have the opportunity to reflect on the legacy of residentials schools and the profound impacts of that trauma that still exists today.

-The Government of Manitoba is once again supporting projects that will help bring more Manitobans together to mark Orange Shirt Day through the Orange Shirt Day Fund, which provides funding for projects and initiatives that create opportunities for Manitobans to come together in observation, reflection and commemoration.
+The Manitoba government is supporting projects that will help bring more Manitobans together to mark Orange Shirt Day through the Orange Shirt Day Fund, which provides funding for projects and initiatives that create opportunities for Manitobans to come together in observation, reflection and commemoration.

 Every Child Matters.
-Remember to wear orange wherever you are on September 30, in honour of residential school Survivors, their families and communities and those who never returned home.
+Remember to wear orange to work or school on September 30 in honour of residential school Survivors, their families and communities and those who never returned home.

 Orange Shirt Day Fund